Jesus said, “You lack one thing; go, sell what you own, and give the money to the poor, and you will have treasure in heaven; then come, follow me.”

 About a thousand years later, St. Francis of Assisi was equally moved by these words of Jesus, and divested himself of his family’s great wealth.
 Renouncing worldly goods became one of the tenets of the monastic order he founded.

 This story from Mark’s gospel is one of the most difficult of Jesus’ teachings.
-The fact that we can cite people who took this reading literally, and followed what it said, says something about how rare that is.
+The fact that people who took this reading literally and followed what it said are remembered in church history says something about how rare that is.

 Jesus and his disciples are on their way to Jerusalem, where he will be arrested and put to death, when they are approached by a young man, who respectfully kneels before Jesus and asks the question.
 “What must I do to inherit eternal life?”